pombredanne/REBIN/README.md

     $ sudo start rebin

-REBIN is now running on http://localhost:3000/
+REBIN is now running:

+* Open your broswer to: http://localhost:3000/

 You should see: (The fields will be blank) Enter the credendtials you defined when running setup.js